 The second type of UV reaction that works to remove TOC’s is one whereby the ultraviolet photons dissociate organic molecules directly.
 This result is TOC removal/ TOC reduction by means of destruction.
 A third UV reaction occurs when deionization is added downstream of a UV reactor.
 Ultraviolet energy will ionize TOC’s, which allows for subsequent removal by a deionization system.

 One of the challenges of using ultraviolet energy for TOC reduction is that 185 nm UV does not transmit as well through water as does 254 nm UV.
-Therefore, a very high UV dose is required for TOC reduction as compared to standard disinfection.
+Therefore, a very high UV dose is required for TOC reduction as compared to the standard UV dose that is used for swimming pool disinfection and others.
 As a thumb rule, a minimum UV dose of 1500 J/m2 is required for TOC reduction.